 Often a person's hobby or sideline business is a labor of love rather than a reliable source of income.
-This is most often the case when the business owner or freelancer has other means of financial support -- such as a regular job or a working spouse -- that effectively underwrites the microbusiness.
+This is most often the case when the business owner or freelancer has other means of financial support—such as a regular job or a working spouse—that effectively underwrites the microbusiness.

 Of course, most entrepreneurs would much prefer to make money by earning a healthy profit rather than to take tax deductions because their business is losing money.
-And the savings made possible by a tax shelter do not always justify continuing a marginal or losing business.
+And the savings made possible by a tax shelter don't always justify continuing a marginal or losing business.
 But the tax savings definitely can make a difference when you're deciding whether or not it's worth it to keep spending money on your hobby.

-The catch is that only bona fide businesses can deduct their losses from their other income -- you're not allowed to deduct losses from your favorite activities, only from a legitimate, profit-motivated business.
+The catch is that only bona fide businesses can deduct their losses from their other income.
+You're not allowed to deduct losses from your favorite activities, only from a legitimate, profit-motivated business.
 If the IRS decides that you are indulging a hobby rather than trying to earn a profit, it won't allow you to deduct your business losses.

 If you consistently use your business as a tax shelter, deducting your losses from your other income year after year, you'll probably attract the attention of the IRS.
 Make sure that the IRS will consider your endeavor a real business before you start claiming deductions for the costs of your art projects or toy car collection.

 The deciding factor in determining whether a business is legitimate is whether the activity is engaged in "for profit."
-In other words, you must prove to the IRS that you're trying -- not necessarily succeeding -- to make a profit with your venture.
+In other words, you must prove to the IRS that you're trying—not necessarily succeeding—to make a profit with your venture.
 The IRS uses several different criteria for deciding whether or not your business truly has a profit motive.

 Many cities require every local business to obtain a tax registration certificate.
-Technically, this rule applies to any money-making activity -- even if you don't intend to claim any federal or state tax deductions for your hobby business.
+Technically, this rule applies to any money-making activity even if you don't intend to claim any federal or state tax deductions for your hobby business.
 Also, if you sell goods (such as homemade jewelry), your sales will be subject to state sales taxes, which means you'll have to apply for a "seller's permit."

-In practice, many microbusinesses -- so tiny that the word "business" seems excessive -- might be able to fly under these agencies' radar.
+In practice, many microbusinesses (so tiny that the word "business" seems excessive) might be able to fly under these agencies' radar.
 But be aware that, depending on your local rules, you could be penalized if you're caught doing business without the licenses or permits required by your state or local governments.
 These penalties may include fines and any back taxes that apply.